zuri-training/Proj-T_C_Gen-Team-74/README.md

     ```
     DJANGO_SECRET_KEY='generated secret'
     ```
+6. Define the required environment variables using the code below as an example
+    ```
+    SITE_URL='quickterms.zurifordummies.com'  // the production site URL
+    HOST='quickterms.zurifordummies.com' // for configuring postgresql on django
+    ```
-6. Run the command `python3 manage.py migrate` to start up your database
+7. Run the command `python3 manage.py migrate` to start up your database
-7. Run the command `python3 manage.py runserver` to startup your server
+8. Run the command `python3 manage.py runserver` to startup your server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>